-Okay, first things first.
-You cannot become LEED certified – not unless you are a building.
+First things first, you cannot become LEED certified unless you are a building!

-People often confuse LEED ‘certification’ with LEED ‘accreditation’.
-Becoming LEED certified is a process for buildings, people become LEED ‘accredited’.
-However, we have used these words interchangeably through-out this article so that you can follow it.
-If you are interested in becoming a LEED Green Associate, LEED AP or WELL AP – GBRI is now offering 100% scholarships enabling you to get FREE Exam Prep.
+People often confuse LEED certification with LEED accreditation.
+Becoming LEED certified is a process for buildings.
+People become LEED accredited.
+If you are interested in becoming a LEED Green Associate, LEED AP, or WELL AP, GBRI is now offering 100% scholarships enabling you to get FREE Exam Prep.

 With this major confusion cleared, let us now proceed to understand what LEED certification and LEED accreditation mean.